 Wabi-Sabi meets minimalist modern design.

-My designs are inspired by ancient art and philosophy of Wabi-Sabi which has been associated with Zen Buddhism for over 1,000 years, however its philosophical roots are rooted in Taoism nearly 1,500 years earlier.
+My designs are inspired by ancient art and philosophy of Wabi-Sabi which has been associated with Zen Buddhism for over 1,000 years, with its philosophical roots in Taoism nearly 1,500 years earlier.
 Wabi-Sabi looks to nature and natural phenomenon for its inspiration and sees beauty in the inconspicuous aspects of nature… beauty in things impermanent and incomplete.

-I strive to freeze this transition between existence and nonexistence to capture that moment of the tree's life cycle, celebrating its spirit.
-I then synthesize the rich, complex, organic forms of natural woods with the crisp, clean minimalist modern features of steel, glass and leather to create evocative, one-of-a-kind, exclusive works of art with a function.
+I freeze this transition between existence and nonexistence to capture that moment of the tree's life cycle and then synthesize the rich, complex, organic forms of natural woods with the crisp, clean minimalist modern features of metal, glass and leather to create evocative, one-of-a-kind, exclusive works of art with a function.